compulab-yokneam/imx8mm-android-q10/README.md

   export A=$(pwd)</pre>
 * Follow the instructions in the <b><i>~/imx-android-10.0.0_2.5.0.tar.gz/README</i></b> and make sure that the build environment is ready.

-For more details found [the NXP Android User Guide](https://www.nxp.com/docs/en/user-guide/ANDROID_USERS_GUIDE.pdf)
+For more details see [the NXP Android User Guide](https://www.nxp.com/docs/en/user-guide/ANDROID_USERS_GUIDE.pdf)

 ## CompuLab sources